Papua New Guinea To Boycott waste Of Time UN Climate Summit - UrduPoint

 "We are the third-biggest rainforest nation in the world.
 We are sucking up the pollutants of these major countries.
 And they are getting away with it scot-free."

-The COP summit in 2015 hammered out the landmark Paris Agreement, under which almost every country in the world has agreed to slash emissions to limit soaring global temperatures.

-But subsequent gatherings have been dogged by growing criticism, stoked by a perception that big polluters are using their sway to limit further climate action.
+It is an increasingly common critique levelled at the United Nations' premier climate summit.

+Previous COP meetings have struggled to shed perceptions that big emissions-belching economies are holding back climate action.

-Meanwhile, adaptation funds set up through COP to help developing nations have been accused of sluggish bureaucracy that fails to grasp the urgency of the crisis.
+Climate funds set up through COP to help developing nations have also been dogged by claims of poor administration and sluggish bureaucracy.

-Civil society groups banded together last year to urge a boycott of the COP summit hosted by the United Arab Emirates, claiming the meeting would "greenwash" the petrostate's poor climate credentials.

-Underwhelmed by proposed emissions cuts, dozens of African nations led a temporary walkout of developing nations during the 2009 COP talks in Copenhagen.

-And Ukraine has pressed its allies to avoid this year's summit if Russian leader Vladimir Putin shows face.

-But Papua New Guinea is among the first nations to have voiced such a full-throated call to boycott the COP summit altogether.
+But Papua New Guinea is one of the first nations to voice a full-throated call to boycott the annual gatherings altogether.

 "Why are we spending all this money going to the other side of the world going to these talkfests," said Tkatchenko.